Hundra: Production

 There was originally a body double for the nude scene, which Laurene Landon was not going to do.
 However, the double had a different body type than Landon's.
 "They had her in the water because I wasn't going to show my boobs.
 She was maybe five-feet-five.
 I think Matt Cimber did that on purpose to get me to do that nude scene in the water", Landon said, "I saw the footage of that and said, 'That's not me.
 My ass isn't that big.
 I'll do it myself'".

+Filming took place on-location in Almería, Segovia, Manzanares el Real and Guadix, Spain; and at Cinecittà Studios in Rome.

 Reception

 Paul Mavis of DVD Talk described Hundra as a "genial, rollicking, comic book sword and sandals fantasy" and argued for the film's cult status.
 Monster Pictures stated Hundra was "one of the great underrated films of the era".
 John Shatzer of BloodTypeOnline.com wrote a negative review but gave Hundra credit by saying a few action scenes were exciting.
 Judge David Johnson of DVD Verdict instead regarded the action scenes and Landon's general performance as "stilted," only allowing the film's "camp" value.
 Keith Breese of Filmcritic.com praised Laurene Landon as "a striking action lead" and compared the character Hundra to Xena.

-Mondo-Digital categorised Hundra as one of the better contemporary copies of Conan the Barbarian and pointed out that Hundra preceded the film adaptation of Red Sonja.
-Richard Scheib of Moria.co.nz called Hundra a "better incarnation of the spirit of the Red Sonja stories than the Red Sonja (1985) film ever was".
+Mondo Digital categorised Hundra as one of the better contemporary copies of Conan the Barbarian and pointed out that Hundra preceded the film adaptation of Red Sonja.
+Richard Scheib of Moria called Hundra a "better incarnation of the spirit of the Red Sonja stories than the Red Sonja (1985) film ever was".
 Landon herself called the film "a female version of Conan the Barbarian".

-DVD release
+Home media

 In 2007 the DVD label Subversive published Hundra with a commentary by Matt Cimber and Laurene Landon and a making-of.
 The edition also includes a comic book and Ennio Morricone's soundtrack on a CD.
-Andrew Borntreger of badmovies.org complained about missing subtitles and closing credits being hard to read.
-Jonathan Doyle of media-party.com criticised the anamorphic transfer and the sound quality of what he called a "cult oddity".
+Andrew Borntreger of Bad Movies complained about missing subtitles and closing credits being hard to read.
+Jonathan Doyle of Media Party criticised the anamorphic transfer and the sound quality of what he called a "cult oddity".

+In September 2022, a remastered Blu-Ray was released by boutique label Dark Force Entertainment.

+Follow-up

+A spiritual sequel featuring much of the same cast and crew, Yellow Hair and the Fortress of Gold, was released the following year.